Novartis/dpasurv/README.md

 # dpasurv

-R-package for Dynamic Path Analysis of survival data
+R-package for Dynamic Path Analysis of survival data.